Upcoming Classes

 Financial Relationship Disclosures

-Dr. Natalie Neu is a DSMB member for Melinta Pharmaceuticals and Cystic Fibrosis Foundation and receives a consulting fee from 2nd.MD.
+Dr. Brenda Tesini receives honoraria from Merck for being a member of the Merck Manuals Editorial Board.
+Dr. Natalie Neu is a DSMB member for Melinta Pharmaceuticals.
 All financial relationships have been mitigated.
 No relevant financial relationships were identified for any other individuals with the ability to control content of the activity.

 CE Instructions